Brown Environmental Leadership Lab (BELL): Eastern Sierras

 Forms

-Forms are submitted electronically through DocuSign, an electronic signature provider where you can digitally complete and sign your required forms and waivers, as well as upload your required Physician’s Immunization and Medical Record, signed by a medical provider.
+Forms are available through your student portal and are submitted electronically through DocuSign, an electronic signature provider where you can digitally complete and sign your required forms and waivers, as well as upload your required physical and immunization records.
 Most forms include sections for both students and parents/guardians to complete.
+Please note that additional requirements may be added throughout the cycle.
+Check your portal periodically for new requirements.

 Accessibility Services

 If applicable, you may request accommodations based on a learning, psychological and/or physical disability, including medical conditions, temporary injuries and food allergies.
 Please be aware that all accommodation requests will be considered, however, there may be limits as to what can be provided without sufficient notice.
-Be sure to submit your requests using the Medical Authorization and Health History Form by April 12.
-Please also indicate dietary preferences, including vegetarians and vegans, to allow us to plan accordingly.
-We will work with the staff to make accommodations for dietary restrictions and food allergies if we are notified in advance.
+Be sure to submit your requests using the required BELL Dietary Support Form and Medical Authorization and Health History Form by the Wednesday, April 9 deadline.
+On these forms, you will be asked to indicate all dietary preferences, including vegetarians and vegans, to allow us to plan accordingly.
+We will work with the staff to make accommodations for dietary restrictions and food allergies if we are notified before the April 9 deadline.
 Please email accessibility@brown.edu if you have any questions or concerns.

 Important Packing Tips